 become a falconer, here is the process:

-DNR web site address for information
+DNR web site address for information.
+This site contains

 2. Study for the test.
 The Georgia Falconry Association’s “Apprentice

 and Hunting Hawks" by Beebe and Webster and "The

 Red-tailed Hawk: A Complete Guide To Training and Hunting

 McGranaghan, Liam are all excellent study materials.
 The

 GFA manual ordering instructions are on the Publications